-Our Control Warlock deck list guide features the best Rastakhan deck list for Season 59 of Hearthstone (February 2019).
-Our Control Warlock guide also contains Mulligan advice, card combos and strategy tips.
+Our Control Warlock deck list guide features the best deck list for Season 85 of Hearthstone (April 2021).
+You can also find some general strategy advice and a breakdown of the deck’s key combos.

 Control Warlock deck list and strategy

 To play Control Warlock best, you’ll need the best deck for the job - here’s the cards you should ideally be playing.